Contents

-But what exactly is it the ™ symbol, and what does it mean?
+But what exactly does the ™ symbol represent, and what does it mean?

-Let’s take a closer look at what the symbol stands for, when it can be used and other matters surrounding the protection of your intellectual property.
+Let’s take a closer look at what the symbol stands for, when it should be used, and other important matters surrounding the protection of your intellectual property in 2025.

 What Does The ™ Symbol Stand For?